moritz-t-w/Godot-Asset-Library-Tool/README.md

 > - [x] Consider adding a .gitattributes file to your repo.
 This file allows giving extra instructions to Git, such as specifying line endings and listing files not required for your asset to function with the export-ignore directive.
 This directive removes such files from the resulting ZIP file, preventing them from being downloaded by the Asset Library users. [...]

-GALT will automatically create a `.gitattributes` file in the distribution repository to comply with godot's line endings and to exclude non-essential files.
+GALT will automatically create a `.gitattributes` file in the distribution repository with godot's recommended settings.

 [^1]: GALT will not modify the source repository or the copy of it inside the distribution repository.